 Check Price – Gaggia Direct

-It heats up in about 45 seconds.
+It heats up in approximately 45 seconds.

 Anyway, to continue with the new Gaggia classic review: